Financial Support

 Opening a bank account is the first step to access a WINZ benefit.
 To open a bank account, you will need to show the bank:

-• your passport or other official photo ID the bank accepts
+• your passport or another official photo ID the bank accepts

 Bank of New Zealand (BNZ) is currently the most understanding bank for asylum seekers who want to open a bank account on a short-term visa (e.g., a visitor visa).
 They usually accept the Confirmation of Claim letter from INZ as your proof of address.